About Us: What to Expect

 We expect God is present in your life and our lives, and by worshipping and building relationships with each other, we come to better understand God at work in all our lives and our world.

-Expect to find one parish family, worshipping in two languages who seek to be the hands, feet, and wallet of Jesus showing God’s love and grace in this world.
+Expect to find one parish family, worshipping in two languages who seek to be the heart, hands, and feet of Jesus showing God’s love and grace in this world.

 Frequently Asked Questions about St. Christopher's: